Chipping Norton: Administrative history

-Amenities
+Culture

 The town's theatre, The Theatre Chipping Norton, began life as a Salvation Army Citadel, its first stones, now visible in the auditorium, being laid in 1888.
 It continued as a furniture warehouse before being spotted by two Royal Shakespeare Company actors, Tamara and John Malcolm, in 1968.
 In 1973, fundraising for the new theatre began in earnest, and a pantomime, Beauty and the Beast was staged in the town hall.
 The Theatre was opened in 1975 by Tom Baker (who played the title character, the Doctor, in the BBC science-fiction TV show Doctor Who), beginning with a light programme including films and lunchtime jazz.
 The adjoining cottage was bought and converted into the bar and gallery.
-In 1990 a building bought in Goddards Lane now serves as green room, offices and rehearsal room.
+In 1990 a building bought in Goddards Lane now houses the green room, offices, and rehearsal room.

 In 2023, a cinema opened in the town.
 The Living Room Cinema has two screens as well as a bar.

 The town hosts annual arts festivals: Chipping Norton Literary Festival ('ChipLitFest'), Chipping Norton Music Festival, and a jazz festival.
 The Theatre Chipping Norton opened in 1975 as a theatre, cinema, gallery and music venue for original productions and touring companies.